nuxeo-sandbox/nuxeo-aws-bedrock-connector/README.md

 | jsonPayload | The json payload corresponding to the model | string  | true     |               |
 | useCache    | Use cached response                         | boolean | false    | false         |

-Output: A string Blob containing the Bedrock REST API JSON response
+Output: A string Blob containing the Bedrock REST API JSON response.
+Use its `getString()` method to get the JSON String (see Automation Scripting example below)

 Example on localhost: